- Resources & Research

-This is Module 8 of 9 of the Aim4Excellence™ National Director Credential.
-Take only one or a few to Aim4Excellence modules to build competence in a specific management area or complete all nine to earn the Aim4Excellence National Director Credential.
+This is Module 8 of the nine modules that make up the Aim4Excellence™ National Director Credential.
+Take only one or a few Aim4Excellence modules to build competence in a specific management area or complete all nine to earn the Aim4Excellence National Director Credential.

-- Other Credit Details: This Module can be taken for college credit for an additional fee if combined with Aim4Excellence Module 7: Supporting Children’s Development and Learning and Module 9: Evaluating Program Quality.
+College credit is available for an additional fee if this module is combined with Aim4Excellence Module 7: Supporting Children’s Development and Learning and Module 9: Evaluating Program Quality.
 LEARN MORE

 Your local child care resource and referral agency may have scholarship funds available to assist with your registration or tuition costs for this event.
 Find your local CCR&R.